What Vitamin Supplements Should You Take On A Keto Diet?

 The best time to take fibre

 Fibre supplements are generally best before meals and with plenty of water.
-Taking fibre supplements without enough water could worsen your constipation, as it’s needed to keep your digestion running smoothly.
+Taking fibre supplements without enough water could worsen your constipation, as it’s needed to keep digestion running smoothly.

 To relieve some of these symptoms, digestive enzymes could do the trick.
 Many supplements on the market contain different enzymes, but you should pick one that contains lipase (the enzyme that breaks down fat).
+You could also try a cup of fresh lemon or ginger in water before your meal or start your meal with bitter leaves, such as watercress and rocket which can help to stimulate your body's own production of digestive enzymes.

 Recommended intake of digestive enzymes